Enzacamene: Endocrine disruptor

-Estrogenic Effects
+Estrogenic effects

 Multiple peer-reviewed studies have demonstrated that 4-MBC exhibits estrogenic activity through estrogen receptor binding and activation.
-Mueller et al. (2003) showed that 4-MBC activates both estrogen receptor alpha (ERα) and estrogen receptor beta (ERβ) in human and rat cells, with preferential binding to ERβ.
-The compound stimulated estrogen-responsive alkaline phosphatase activity in human endometrial cells and showed measurable transactivation at concentrations above 1 μM.
+4-MBC activates both estrogen receptor alpha (ERα) and estrogen receptor beta (ERβ) in human and rat cells, with preferential binding to ERβ.
+The compound stimulates estrogen-responsive alkaline phosphatase activity in human endometrial cells and shows measurable transactivation at concentrations above 1 μM.

-Schlumpf et al. (2004) demonstrated that 4-MBC and the related compound 3-benzylidene camphor displaced estradiol from estrogen receptors, particularly ERβ, with 4-MBC showing an IC_{50} of 35.3 μM for ERβ binding.
-The compound stimulated MCF-7 breast cancer cell proliferation with an EC_{50} of 3.9 μM.
+4-MBC and the related compound 3-benzylidene camphor displace estradiol from estrogen receptors, particularly ERβ, with 4-MBC showing an IC_{50} of 35.3 μM for ERβ binding.
+The compound stimulates MCF-7 breast cancer cell proliferation with an EC_{50} of 3.9 μM.

-Developmental exposure studies by Durrer et al. (2005) found that prenatal and postnatal exposure to 4-MBC in rats altered expression of estrogen target genes including ERα, progesterone receptor, and insulin-like growth factor-I in the uterus.
-A related study by Maerkel et al. (2007) demonstrated sex- and region-specific alterations in estrogen target gene regulation in the brain following developmental 4-MBC exposure.
+Developmental exposure studies found that prenatal and postnatal exposure to 4-MBC in rats altered expression of estrogen target genes including ERα, progesterone receptor, and insulin-like growth factor-I in the uterus.
+Sex- and region-specific alterations in estrogen target gene regulation in the brain following developmental 4-MBC exposure.

-Thyroid Effects
+Thyroid effects

 Research has demonstrated that 4-MBC significantly disrupts thyroid function.
-Wuttke et al. (2006) found that 4-MBC treatment in rats resulted in decreased serum T_{4} levels and increased TSH levels, indicating thyroid disruption.
-The study showed that 4-MBC inhibited T_{4} production while stimulating TSH release, effects that were distinct from estradiol treatment.
+4-MBC treatment in rats results in decreased serum T_{4} levels and increased TSH levels, indicating thyroid disruption.
+4-MBC inhibits T_{4} production while stimulating TSH release, effects that are distinct from estradiol treatment.

-A comprehensive study presented at the European Congress of Endocrinology (2008) demonstrated that 4-MBC causes effects comparable to primary hypothyroidism in rats.
+A comprehensive study presented at the European Congress of Endocrinology demonstrated that 4-MBC causes effects comparable to primary hypothyroidism in rats.
 At concentrations ≥33 mg/kg, 4-MBC significantly elevated TSH levels while T_{4} levels decreased and T_{3} levels remained unchanged - a pattern typical of early hypothyroidism.
 The study found increased thyroid gland weights and altered expression of thyroid-related genes including TSH receptor, sodium-iodide symporter, and thyroid peroxidase.

-Regulatory Status and Bans
+Regulatory status and bans

-European Union Ban
+European Union ban

-The European Union has completely banned 4-MBC in all cosmetic products through Commission Regulation (EU) 2024/996, adopted on April 3, 2024.
+The European Union has completely banned 4-MBC in all cosmetic products through Commission Regulation (EU) 2024/996, adopted on 3 April 2024.
 The Scientific Committee on Consumer Safety (SCCS) concluded in their 2022 opinion that there is insufficient data to evaluate potential genotoxicity and sufficient evidence that 4-MBC acts as an endocrine disruptor affecting both thyroid and estrogen systems.